FAQs about IRS Hardship

 Ability to Pay: The IRS will assess a taxpayer’s ability to pay by examining their monthly income versus their allowable monthly expenses.
 If there’s no disposable income left after accounting for basic living expenses, the IRS may determine that the taxpayer is facing financial hardship.

 Asset Liquidation: The IRS will also consider a taxpayer’s assets.
-If a taxpayer has significant assets that can be liquidated or borrowed against to pay the tax debt, they might not be considered to be in financial hardship, even if their monthly income is low.
+If a taxpayer has valuable assets, they can sell or borrow against them to pay their tax debt.
+In this case, they may not be considered to be in financial hardship.
+This is true even if their monthly income is low.

 Special Circumstances: In some cases, expenses that exceed the IRS’s standard allowances might be considered if they are deemed necessary for the taxpayer’s health and welfare or ability to produce income.
 For instance, higher medical expenses due to a significant health condition could be taken into account.